 The amount of the fee is generally higher when the down payment is lower, and when the guarantee program is used on multiple or subsequent transactions.

-The fee is also higher for those applying as reservists or as members of the National Guard.
-First time use funding fees typically range from 1.25% to 2.4%, while subsequent use fees range from 1.25% to 3.3%.
+First time use funding fees typically range from 1.25% - 2.15%, while subsequent use fees range from 1.25% - 3.3%.

-The funding fee is usually waived for veterans receiving service related disability payments, as well as for certain widows or widowers of deceased eligible veterans.
+The funding fee is usually waived for veterans receiving service-related disability payments, as well as for certain widows or widowers of deceased eligible veterans.